Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 In fact, the evolution of magnetically subcritical clouds are unusual in several aspects.
 In {\tt A2B05S4}, the first star formation occurs at $9.3\Myr$ and the net SFE is only $2.8\%$.
 The stellar mass builds up on a timescale that is long compared to the lifetime of ionizing luminosity (see Figure~\ref{f:hst}g, h).
 Due to the low luminosity, gas dispersal takes place steadily over a very long period ($\sim 20\Myr$), the mass loss by photoevaporation is much less effective than in the fiducial model, and the LyC escape fraction does not reach a high value even at late times (Figure~\ref{f:hst}(g)).
 The evolution of $\sigma_{\rm 1d}$ (Figure~\ref{f:hst2}(j)) shows that the motion of neutral gas becomes highly anisotropic after the onset of feedback, with motions almost entirely parallel to the background magnetic field.
 The map of EM in Figure~\ref{f:EM} shows that ionized gas outflows follow the magnetic field lines, and that the cloud dispersal is incomplete even at $\tprime=8\Myr$ (see also the right panels in Figure~\ref{f:hst}).
 The final frame of Figure~\ref{f:snapshot-b} for the $\muBcl=0.5$ model shows an essentially columnar outflow.
 Lack of evidence for these unusual morphological features in observations suggests that at GMC scales, real clouds are generally magnetically critical or supercritical.
+Some lower mass dark clouds (without massive star formation) may, however, be magnetically subcritical (see Section~\ref{s:summary}).
+In addition, smaller-scale bipolar \HII\ regions have been identified by \citet{deharveng15,eswaraiah17}, suggesting localized strong magnetic fields, perhaps enhanced by the collapse that created the exciting clusters.